Dell EMC PowerMax: VMAX Product Line's Powerful New Successor

 Data center teams across the world have deployed VMAX for its stability and reliability.
 PowerMax gives customers this same level of comfort while adding NVMe to the equation.
 In future releases of the product, PowerMax will be the foundation needed for customers to deploy Storage Class Memory (SCM) into the tier one class storage array space.

-As one of the very first to provide NVMe storage testing, the ATC houses the infrastructure needed to show how the transition will look from today’s traditional storage protocols, as NVMe over Fabrics (NVMe-oF) matures and SCM grabs ahold of the storage world.
+As one of the very first to provide NVMe storage testing, the ATC houses the infrastructure needed to show how the transition will look from today’s traditional storage protocols, as NVMe-oF matures and SCM grabs ahold of the storage world.

 If you have an IT infrastructure challenge that might benefit from a different approach to data center modernization, you’re invited to bring it to us.
 Experience a hands-on demonstration of WWT’s unique approach using the ATC ecosystem, or as we like to call it: “Silicon Valley in St. Louis.”